Microbiological stability

 Solution with Microstab Protect

-Working with both antioxidants (GSH) and antioxidasics (tannin) allows Microstab Protect to be used as a tool to control the evolution of wine from the three points of view necessary for conservation.
+The combination of chitosan with antioxidants (GSH) and antioxidasics (tannin) allows Microstab Protect to be used as a tool to control the evolution of wine from the three points of view necessary for conservation.
 Its use in wine permits the following: